Thursday May 27, 2010

 #5: Use energy-efficiency tax credit forms as a shopping list

 “Deals can fall apart because of peeling paint, roof leaks, and noncompliance with local building codes.
 The FHA, in particular, has stringent requirements for the condition of the houses purchased through its programs,” says Joanne Cleaver, Senior Content Producer for ForSaleByOwner.com.
 “Homeowners can set themselves up for success by anticipating the problems an inspector might find and fixing them now.
 Our Top Five Tactics help homeowners prioritize their summer to-do lists and pave the way for an easier home sale in the fall.”

 ForSaleByOwner.com is the nation’s leading “by owner” real estate website.
 Since 1999, ForSaleByOwner.com has saved home sellers more than one billion dollars by coaching and equipping them with information, tools and services that enable them to buy and sell houses directly.

 By selling directly, homeowners can control costs and fees, recouping their home equity.
-The company charges $89 to $899 for its wide range of advertising, listing services and related information and tools.
+The company offers a wide range of listing packages at varying prices that provide advertising, information, tools and resources to empower people to sell their homes themselves.
 A homeowner selling a $300,000 home through a real estate agent would be charged a 6% commission and pay approximately $18,000, plus additional fees.